pmnlla/CommsTestServer/README.md

 A test for shared memory files

 # Disclaimer
 This software if provided with no warranty or support.
-This is simply a test for an upcoming small project of mine.
+This is simply a learning test for an upcoming small project of mine.
-You're welcome to look at this code or use it in your own projects **with credit**, but don't come back crying if it's broken.

-### Disclaimer 2
-This is still in development.
+I have no clue how to code IPC, much less in c#.
+Almost all of this code was found in the Microsoft Documentation for TCPListener.